Pocket (service): History

+On May 22, 2025, Mozilla announced that it would shut down Pocket on July 8, 2025.
+Exports of user data would be available until October 8, 2025, when accounts would be deleted.
+The email newsletter Pocket Hits was rebranded as Ten Tabs on June 12 as part of the closure, with it being changed to release only on weekdays.

 Functions

 The application allows the user to save an article or web page to remote servers for later reading.
-The article is then sent to the user's Pocket list (synced to all of their devices) for offline reading.
-Pocket removes clutter from articles, and allows the user to add tags to their articles and to adjust text settings for easier reading.
+The article is sent to the user's Pocket list (synced to all of their devices) for offline reading.
+Pocket makes the article more readable by removing clutter and enabling the user to add tags and adjust text settings.